pascomnet/documentation/site/content/user/active-directory/_index.en.md

 Create a new connector profile by using the following steps in the pascom phone system Web UI:
 Click on the menu option {{< ui-button "Advanced" >}} > {{< ui-button "Connector" >}} and then click {{< ui-button "Add" >}}.

-Within the template, select *AD User Sync** and enter the following data:
+Select the *AD User Sync* template and enter the following data:

 |Field|Description|
 |---|---|